PhpUnitsOfMeasure/php-units-of-measure/README.md

 ```

 #### Permanently Adding a New Unit of Measure to a Physical Quantity
-The above method only applies to the specific Length object and is therefore temporary; it would be necessary to repeat this process every time you created a new measurement and wanted to use cubits.
+The above method only applies to the specific instantiation of `Length` and is therefore temporary; it would be necessary to repeat this process every time you created a new `Length` object measurement and wanted to use cubits.

-A new unit of measure can be permanently added to a physical quantity class by essentially the same process, only it would be done inside the constructor of the quantity class.
+A new unit of measure can be permanently added to a `PhysicalQuantity` class by essentially the same process, only it would be done inside the constructor of the quantity class.
 For example:

 ``` php
 namespace PhpUnitsOfMeasure\PhysicalQuantity;